 Illnesses Associated with Sleep Apnea

 Another way to track down sleep apnea is by awareness of illnesses associated with the condition.
-Untreated sleep apnea can result in:
+Going untreated can result in:

 - High blood pressure (hypertension)

 When you experience these conditions, you should consider that you may have sleep apnea.
 You should also be aware of common misdiagnoses.
 If your doctor diagnoses you with low testosterone, hypothyroidism, chronic fatigue, or other similar conditions, then you should talk to your doctor about sleep apnea.